mozilla-services/autograph/README.md

 -----END EC PRIVATE KEY-----
 ```

-Take the base64 keys from the BEGIN blocks are add them to the configuration
+Take the base64 keys from the `BEGIN EC PRIVATE KEY` to `END EC PRIVATE KEY`
-file unwrapped:
+blocks and add them to the configuration file as a single line.
 ```yaml
 signers:
     - id: appkey2